Polish broadcast regulator approves licence for U.S.-owned broadcaster | Law-Order

 Poland's broadcasting regulator on Wednesday extended an operating licence for the popular U.S.-owned, anti-government news channel TVN24, but questioned if it had the right to continue operating, asking the government for legal clarity.
 Critics say TVN24 is a prime target in ruling party efforts to quash media freedom, with opposition politicians calling the regulator's question over the broadcaster's right to operate a way to pander to the ruling nationalists' voter base.

 Since the party took office in 2015, Poland has dropped to 64th place from 18th on the World Media Freedom Index.
-It's unclear what the next steps will be or what consequences they might have for TVN24.
+It is unclear what the next steps will be or what consequences they might have for TVN24.

 PARLIAMENTARY DEBATE The licence of TVN24, which is Poland's most popular news channel, was set to expire on Sept.
 26. Its fate was uncertain after the lower house of parliament passed a bill last month to strengthen a ban on firms from outside the European Economic Area controlling Polish broadcasters.